Finding a New Job: 10 Simple Tips for Success

 Industries may differ in terms of the hard skills they require, but soft skills can be transferable and including as many of these as possible on your CV will benefit you.
 Soft skills include attributes like good time management, strong communication and great team leadership.

 During the application process, some employers may take it upon themselves to delve deeper into your online presence.
-They may do this before you even reach an interview stage, so making sure you represent yourself professionally across platforms like Instagram, Twitter and Facebook is important.
+They may do this before you even reach an interview stage, so making sure you represent yourself professionally across platforms like Instagram, Xand Facebook is important.

-Over 90% of employers admit to looking at candidate's online profiles so a quick Google of yourself to check what they will find is advisable.
+According to StandOut CV, 21% of recruiters say they have rejected a candidate after searching them on Facebook and seeing something that gave them a negative impression of their candidate, so a quick Google of yourself to check what they will find is advisable.
 You wouldn’t want something from 10 years ago on your Facebook page jeopardising your chances of being invited for an interview.

 You may decide to change the security settings of any social media pages that you don’t wish for them to find.